 - Cabinet makers: orange terpene is used to dilute Tung oil when protecting woodwork, and to clean brushes.

-- Painters: used as a substitute for turpentine
+- Painters: used as a substitute for turpentine.

-- Maintenance agents: used to remove graffiti and peel off labels
+- Maintenance agents: used to remove graffiti and peel off labels.

-USAGE TIPS
+USAGE INSTRUCTIONS

-Do not apply to polystyrene, plastics or painted surfaces.
+Do not apply to polystyrene, plastics, or painted surfaces.

 Downloadable documents